vpp-dev/vpp-release-notes/README.md

 @page release_notes_2402 Release notes for VPP 24.02

-More than 244 commits since the previous release, including 113 fixes.
+More than 253 commits since the previous release, including 118 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Fri Jan 19 02:05:28 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.02 release, generated as on Sat Jan 20 02:03:05 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER